 Albufeira is one of the largest resorts of the Algarve and is a splendid mix of old and new.
 This coastal town is very popular among tourists as it features some of the most spectacular widespread beaches with red-golden sand, an old town that highlights the true Portugal experience and a wonderful climate throughout the year.
 Albufeira also has a rich history and many archeological attractions that one can visit during their stay.

-Why should people stay in Albufeira during the winter?
+Why should people stay in Albufeira during the fall, winter, or spring?

 Albufeira is a coastal town in the south of Portugal and is known for its sandy beaches and rugged cliffs.
 During the winter, low season, it is much quieter than during the crowded summer months.
 Only during the Christmas period a lot of people arrive.
 But fewer people means you can wander the quiet cobbled streets of the Old Town and enjoy the sandy beaches without the summer crowds.
 You will see closed shops and restaurants, but there will be enough open ones as well.
 Most days will have nice weather, but depressions from the ocean will also bring clouds and rain.
 English is widely spoken in the Algarve region, so communication is never a problem.